 1. Register for the AAAS Annual Meeting to get your letter of invitation.

-You need to register for the AAAS Annual Meeting to get your letter of invitation.
+You will need to register for the AAAS Annual Meeting to get your letter of invitation.
 The sooner you request your letter of invitation, the better.
 A letter will be issued once you have completed and paid your Annual Meeting registration.
-Be sure you leave sufficient time to obtain a visitor visa (typically B-1), except foreign media representatives.
+Be sure you leave sufficient time to obtain a visitor visa (typically B-1), unless you are a foreign media representative.
 Please consult your local U.S. embassy or consulate to enter the United States.